onc-healthit/lantern-back-end/README.md

      ```bash
       make update_source_data
       ```
+    -Note: Google chrome must be installed in order to run this command and run the webscrapers needed for certain list sources.

     Run the following command to only query the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`, and CHPL for it's list of endpoint list sources.
        ```bash
       make update_source_data_prod
       ```
+    -Note: Google chrome must be installed in order to run this command and run the webscrapers needed for certain list sources.

     2. Run the following command to begin populating the database using the data found in `lantern-back-end/resources/dev_resources`.
 You must be running Lantern with a development environment by using the command `make run` to start up Lantern.
     -Note: Since you are doing development, use the `dev_resources` directory as it contains less endpoints which reduces unnecessary load on the servers hosting the endpoints we are querying.